Korea is undoubtedly the most unique country I’ve ever traveled to.

 Korea certainly does not have any electricity issues!

 Bright red, green and yellow lights flicker all night long in an attempt to attract visitors into their restaurants, singing rooms, pubs or hotels.

-Personal space – you know, that invisible bubble that surrounds every person, and should not be violated?
+Personal space.
+You know, that invisible bubble that surrounds every person, and should not be violated?

-I kid you not, there will be 20 empty seats on a bus, and the one person that hops on will make a beeline and sit next to you!
-Why?
-I do not know!
+I kid you not, there will be 20 empty seats on a bus.
+And the one person that hops on will make a beeline and sit next to you!

-23) Sizes of clothes and shoes
+Sizes of Clothes and Shoes

 Planning on moving to Korea?
 Make sure you stock up on clothes and shoes if you’re anything bigger than a size medium!

 Most international retailers such as H&M, Forever 21 and the like will have bigger sizes but expect only a small variety of options to choose from.